octobercms/docs/plugin-components.md

 <a name="routing-parameters" class="anchor" href="#routing-parameters"></a>
 ## Routing parameters

+> **Note:** the CMS core now allows to bind component properties directly to URL and partial parameters.
+The approach described in this section is deprecated, although it's still supported.
+We encourage you to use the new approach.
+Please read the [blog post](http://octobercms.com/blog/post/updates-core-components-features) that describes it.

 Components can access routing parameter values defined the [URL of the page](../cms/pages#url-syntax).

     $post_id = $this->param('post_id');